zootechdrum/udacity-corner-stone-project/Readme.md

 ```

 ## RBAC controls
-Due to time limitiations there are only 2 users
+Due to time limitiations there are only 2 Roles

 * Executive Assistant
 * Executive Director